-I. Osaka University's education and TA/TF System1
+I. The University of Osaka's education and TA/TF System .1

-I -1.
-Osaka University's education1
+I-1.
+The University of Osaka's education .1

-(1) Educational Objectives Osaka University1
+(1) Educational Objectives The University of Osaka 1

-(2) Educational objectives of each school/faculty and graduate school
+(2) Educational objectives of each school/faculty and graduate school2

-I -2.
+I-2.
 Roles of TA/TF

-(1) Definition and roles of TA/TF
+(1) Definition and roles of TA/TF2

-(2) Osaka University's TA/TF System4
+(2) The University of Osaka's TA/TF System 4

 II.
 Matters you need to know as a TA/TF6

-I I-1.
+II-1.
 Scope of responsibilities of TAs/TFs6

 (1) What TAs/TFs can do6

-(2) What TAs/TFs cannot do
+(2) What TAs/TFs cannot do8

 (3) Matters to note while on duty as a TA/TF

 (4) Enrolling in Liability Insurance for Students Pursuing Education and Research (LSR)9

-II-2 2.
-Matters to know in advance10
+II.
+2. Matters to know in advance

 (1) Understand the content of the course

 (2) Check the timetable and term periods

 (3) Check facilities/equipment

-I I-3.
+II-3.
 Contact information and other procedures18

-I I-4.
-What TAs/TFs should do after completing the tasks19
+II.4 What TAs/TEs should do after completing the tasks